J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 ![[2DEG Schottky gate.png]]
 $$\Delta Q=-e\Delta n=C\Delta V_{g}$$

-- By more finely manipulating the Schottky gate, one can create an _arbitrary 2D effective potential_, such that the electrons are governed by:
+- By more finely manipulating the _Schottky gate voltage_, one can create an _arbitrary 2D effective potential_, such that the electrons are governed by:
 $$\frac{1}{2m^{*}}(\boldsymbol{p}+e\boldsymbol{A})^{2}\Phi+V(x,y)\Phi=i\hbar \frac{\partial \Phi}{\partial t}$$

 ### Quasi-1D electron gas